Galaxy morphological classification

-Galaxy morphological classification is a system used by astronomers to divide galaxies into groups based on their visual appearance.
+Galaxy morphological classification is a system used by astronomers to divide galaxies into groups based on their visual appearance, shape, structure, and distribution of light.
 There are several schemes in use by which galaxies can be classified according to their morphologies, the most famous being the Hubble sequence, devised by Edwin Hubble and later expanded by Gérard de Vaucouleurs and Allan Sandage.
 However, galaxy classification and morphology are now largely done using computational methods and physical morphology.

 Hubble sequence

 Spiral galaxy UGC 12591 is classified as an S0/Sa galaxy.

 The Hubble sequence is a morphological classification scheme for galaxies invented by Edwin Hubble in 1926.

-It is often known colloquially as the “Hubble tuning-fork” because of the shape in which it is traditionally represented.
+It is often known colloquially as the "Hubble tuning-fork" because of the shape in which it is traditionally represented.
 Hubble's scheme divides galaxies into three broad classes based on their visual appearance (originally on photographic plates):